Flood Protection Information

 Floodsmart.gov -The official site of the Nation Flood Insurance Program (NFIP).

 Flood Economics – The economic investments and benefits for homeowners on flood hazard mitigation projects.

 SC State Climatology Office -Information on climate, from floods to drought.

-Elevation Certificate Information -click to view recent EC’s in the City of Georgetown.
-Please inquire with the City of Georgetown’s Housing & Community Development Department for further information that is readily available upon request.
+Elevation Certificate Information – to inquire with the City of Georgetown’s Planning & Community Development Department on ECs that we have on file, please call 843-545-4010.

 NOAA -Real time river flood levels for Georgetown area.

 South Carolina Emergency Management Division (SCEMD) – Go here to find your evacuation zone and other emergency information.
 HMGP Grants

 Drainage System maintenance -Some information on our drainage system.